Remi-Coulom/gogui/README.md

 Runtime Environment](https://www.java.com/) must be installed on your machine.
 The jars are located in the lib subdirectory.
 For linux, executable scripts are located in the bin subdirectory.
-Your operating system may make you jump through hoops to let your execute the code because of the security risk of running software downloaded from the internet.
+Your operating system may make you jump through hoops to let you execute the code because of the security risk of running software downloaded from the internet.

 Note